 Weyerhaeuser Children's Initiative

-The Weyerhaeuser Family Foundation Children's Initiative provides funding for new direct service programs designed to promote resilience, stability, and psycho-social health for youth ages 12 and above who have been traumatized by Adverse Childhood Experiences.
+The Weyerhaeuser Family Foundation Children's Initiative provides funding for new direct service programs designed to promote resilience, stability, and psycho-social health for youth ages 14 to 21 who have been traumatized by Adverse Childhood Experiences.

 Applicant programs must: